Rational pencils of cubics and configurations of six or seven points in $\mathbb{R}P^2$: Introduction

 \section{Introduction}

 Let $1, \dots, 6$ be six points in the real projective plane and consider the pencil of nodal cubics determined by these points with node at one of them, say $1$.
 This pencil has five reducible cubics plus, possibly, some cuspidal cubics.
 We ignore the latter and consider the sequence of reducible cubics.
 Let us call combinatorial cubic a topological type (cubic, points), up to the following identification: a loop passing through no other point than the node will be assimilated to an isolated node.
 Let us call combinatorial pencil the cyclic sequence of five combinatorial reducible cubics, they are of the form $1m \cup 1ijkl$, where $\{i, j, k, l, m \} = \{ 2, 3, 4, 5, 6 \}$.
 A set of six or seven points is in generic position if no three are aligned and no six are coconic.
 Consider first six points, five of them determine $10$ lines and one conic, dividing $\mathbb{R}P^2$ in $36$ zones.
-The {\em arrangement\/} of $1, \dots 6$ is any one of the six equivalent pieces of information: cyclic ordering of five chosen points on their conic and zone containing the sixth one.
+The {\em (ordered) configuration\/} of $(1, \dots 6)$ is the topological type of the sextuple of points with respect to the lines and conics, described by any one of the six equivalent pieces of information: cyclic ordering of five chosen points on their conic and zone containing the sixth one.
 Another equivalent information is the list of six combinatorial pencils of cubics based at $1, \dots 6$, with respective nodes at $1, \dots 6$.
-A {\em configuration\/} of six points is an equivalence class of arrangements for the action of the group $\mathcal{S}_6$.
+An {\em unordered configuration\/} of six points is an equivalence class of ordered configurations for the action of the group $\mathcal{S}_6$.
 Let us consider now seven points $1, \dots 7$.
-For a point $n$ among the seven, we denote by $\hat n$ the arrangement of the other six points.
-An arrangement of seven points is the set $\hat 1, \dots \hat 7$ of arrangements realized by six of the points.
-A configuration of seven points is an equivalence class of arrangements for the action of $\mathcal{S}_7$.
+For a point $n$ among the seven, we denote by $\hat n$ the ordered configuration of the other six points.
+An ordered configuration of seven points is the set $\hat 1, \dots \hat 7$ of ordered configurations realized by six of the points.
+An unordered configuration of seven points is an equivalence class of ordered configurations for the action of $\mathcal{S}_7$.

 \begin{theorem} Let $1, \dots, 6$ be six generic points in $\mathbb{R}P^2$.
 Up to the action of $\mathcal{S}_5$ on $\{2, \dots 6\}$, there are seven possible combinatorial pencils of nodal cubics based at these six points with node at $1$.